klausw/webxr-image-tracking/explainer.md

-# WebXR Image Tracking API - explainer
+# WebXR Image Tracking API - explainer DRAFT

+## DISCLAIMER

+**WARNING:** This is an early draft of a proposed API that's still under active discussion, see for example [immersive-web/administrivia#135](https://github.com/immersive-web/administrivia/issues/135). **DO NOT** quote this draft as a specification, and expect incompatible changes in the future.

 ## Introduction